Cqmille/jeanmichelgame/README.md

 ## Jeanmichel Game

 Jeanmichelgame.html is an aim-training style javascript game.
-You need to follow jeanmichel with your mouse to get the maximum score.
-Made this while studying front web techs, script needs to be updated
+You need to follow jeanmichel with your mouse to reach the maximum score.
+U don't need to click !
+Enjoy sound design.

 jquery & animejs libs used